pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :arg int pno: the page to be moved.
 Must be in range ``0 <= pno < len(doc)``.

       :arg int to: the page number in front of which to insert the moved page.
-To insert after the last page (default), specify ``-1``.
+The default moves **after** the last page.

     .. index::
        pair: filename; Document.embeddedFileAdd args
        pair: ufilename; Document.embeddedFileAdd args
        pair: desc; Document.embeddedFileAdd args

-    .. method:: embeddedFileAdd(buffer, name, filename=None, ufilename=None, desc=None)
+    .. method:: embeddedFileAdd(name, buffer, filename=None, ufilename=None, desc=None)

       PDF only: Embed a new file.
 All string parameters except the name may be unicode (in previous versions, only ASCII worked correctly).
 File contents will be compressed (where beneficial).

+      .. versionchanged:: 1.14.16
+         The sequence of positional parameters "name" and "buffer" has been changed to comply with the layout of other functions.

+      :arg str name: entry identifier, must not already exist.
       :arg bytes|bytearray|BytesIO buffer: file contents.

          .. versionchanged:: 1.14.13
             ``io.BytesIO`` is now also supported.

-      :arg str name: entry identifier, must not already exist.
       :arg str filename: optional filename.
 Documentation only, will be set to ``name`` if ``None``.
       :arg str ufilename: optional unicode filename.
 Documentation only, will be set to ``filename`` if ``None``.
       :arg str desc: optional description.
 Documentation only, will be set to ``name`` if ``None``.

-      .. note:: The position of the new entry in the embedded files list can in general not be predicted.
-Do not assume a specific place (like the end or the beginning), even if the chosen name seems to suggest it.
-If you add several files with this method, their sequence in that list will probably not be maintained either.
-In addition, the various PDF viewers each seem to use their own ordering logic when showing the list of embedded files for the same PDF.
+    .. method:: embeddedFileCount()

+      PDF only: Return the number of embedded files.

+         .. versionchanged:: 1.14.16
+            This is now a method.
+In previous versions, this was a property.

-    .. method:: embeddedFileGet(n)
+    .. method:: embeddedFileGet(item)

       PDF only: Retrieve the content of embedded file by its entry number or name.
 If the document is not a PDF, or entry cannot be found, an exception is raised.

-      :arg int|str n: index or name of entry.
-An integer must be in ``range(0, embeddedFileCount)``.
+      :arg int|str item: index or name of entry.
+An integer must be in ``range(embeddedFileCount())``.

       :rtype: bytes

-    .. method:: embeddedFileDel(name)
+    .. method:: embeddedFileDel(item)

       PDF only: Remove an entry from `/EmbeddedFiles`.
-As always, physical deletion of the embedded file content (and file space regain) will occur when the document is saved to a new file with garbage option.
+As always, physical deletion of the embedded file content (and file space regain) will occur only when the document is saved to a new file with a suitable garbage option.

-      :arg str name: name of entry.
-We do not support entry **numbers** for this function yet.
-If you need to e.g. delete **all** embedded files, scan through embedded files by number, and use the returned dictionary's ``name`` entry to delete each one.

-      :rtype: int
-      :returns: the number of deleted file entries.
+         .. versionchanged:: 1.14.16
+            Items can now be deleted by index, too.

+      :arg int/str item: index or name of entry.

-      .. caution:: This function will delete **every entry with this name**.
-Be aware that PDFs not created with PyMuPDF may contain duplicate names, in which case more than one entry may be deleted.
+      .. caution:: When specifying an entry name, this function will only **delete the first item** with that name.
+Be aware that PDFs not created with PyMuPDF may contain duplicate names.
+So you may want to take appropriate precautions.

-    .. method:: embeddedFileInfo(n)
+    .. method:: embeddedFileInfo(item)

       PDF only: Retrieve information of an embedded file given by its number or by its name.

-      :arg int/str n: index or name of entry.
-An integer must be in ``range(0, embeddedFileCount)``.
+      :arg int/str item: index or name of entry.
+An integer must be in ``range(embeddedFileCount())``.

       :rtype: dict
       :returns: a dictionary with the following keys: